tinymce/tinydrive-php-starter/readme.md

 ### 2. Change the `apiKey` in `config.php`

-You get the api key from the *`*API Key Manager` account manager at http://tiny.cloud.
+You get the api key from the `API Key Manager` account manager at http://tiny.cloud.

 ### 3. Replace the `private.key` file with your generated private RSA key

 You get the private RSA key from the `JWT Key Manager` account manager at http://tiny.cloud.

-### 4. Go to the directory and start the php dev server
+### 4. Go to the directory and start the dev server

 ```
 $ cd tinydrive-php-starter